 If you're interested in learning about 18th century London, I suggest starting with Liza Picard's Dr. Johnson's London.
-For more in-depth resources, you may consider:
+For more in-depth resources, or information on apothecaries and poisoning deaths in the 18th and 19th centuries, you may consider:

 At Home with the Georgians.
 BBC.
 2012.
 DVD.

 (ed.)
 Beardsley, Martyn.
 Grateful to Providence: The Diary and Accounts of Matthew Flinders, Surgeon, Apothecary and Man-Midwife 1775-1802.